henryburon/henryburon.github.io/_posts/2024-02-05-terraflight.md

 ## Overview

-Terraflight is a ROS2-controlled **mobile exploration robot** build from the ground up.
+Terraflight is a ROS2-controlled **mobile exploration robot** built from the ground up.
 The custom-built rover carries a drone that can be deployed from the field during operation.

 The robot **live streams video** from both the rover and drone and also uses a LiDAR module to **perform SLAM and map its environment**.
 The entire system is controlled and monitored from a base station.